Fort Drum supports city neighbors during water emergency

 |0

-This work, Fort Drum supports city neighbors during water emergency [Image 5 of 5], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum supports city neighbors during water emergency, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT